d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 corr2d(X, K)
 ```

-## Two-dimensional Convolutional Layers
+## Convolutional Layers

-The two-dimensional convolutional layer cross-correlates the input and kernels and adds a scalar bias to get the output.
+The convolutional layer cross-correlates the input and kernels and adds a scalar bias to get the output.
 The model parameters of the convolutional layer include the kernel and scalar bias.
 When training the model, we usually randomly initialize the kernel and then continuously iterate the kernel and bias.

 Next, we implement a custom two-dimensional convolutional layer based on the `corr2d` function.
-In the `__init__` constructor function, we declare `weight` and `bias` are two model parameters.
+In the `__init__` constructor function, we declare `weight` and `bias` as the two model parameters.
 The forward computation function `forward` directly calls the `corr2d` function and adds the bias.
+Just like the $h \times w$ cross-correlation we  also refer to convolutional layers as $h \times w$ dimensional convolutions.

 ```{.python .input  n=70}
 class Conv2D(nn.Block):